PasiSa/AdvancedNetworking/_articles/environment.md

     sudo ufw status

 If the firewall is not active (i.e. the command responds with `Status: inactive`), you do not need to run the next command.
 If the command responds with `Status: active`, you need to enable ssh access with the command:

     sudo ufw allow ssh

+After this you should find the IP addressed the virtual guest system uses internally.
+Type

+    ip addr show

+and locate the IP address associated with a network interface.
+It should be an address in the private address space, for example starting with 10.x.x.x or 192.168.x.x.
+This is the address you can use when connecting to the virtual guest OS using ssh after this:

+    ssh username@ip.address

 Next, you need to set up port forwarding from your host machine to the virtual machine.
 In the Virtualbox window, select your virtual machine.
 Go to Settings -> Network -> Adapter 1 -> Advanced (arrow down) -> Port Forwarding.
 This should open a list of Port Forwarding Rules.
 Create a new rule with the plus icon and set the fields as following:

 | Field        | Value            |
 |--------------|------------------|